lblod/ldes-serve-feed-service/README.md

 ## How to guides
 ### How to organize files to host an LDES feed
 Each feed is represented by a subdirectory in `/data`.
-Each subdirectory contains Turtle files, one per page, with an incremental number as filename (`1.ttl`, `2.ttl`, `3.ttl`, ...) starting at 1.
+Each subdirectory may contain other subdirectories and Turtle files.
+The Turtle files represent the nodes/pages of the LDES feed.
+The files must be named with an number as filename (`1.ttl`, `2.ttl`, `3.ttl`, ...), starting at 1.

 Hence, the folder structure looks as follows:
 ```